 Before we begin our exploratory dive, I assume that you participate in an active aviation SMS implementation and that you can influence your "system."
 By "influencing your system," you are either part of the safety/quality management team or a senior manager in another department.
 Perhaps you are the accountable executive.
 If so, this is where you should be.

-To seek additional opportunities from an aviation SMS, we find that an active SMS remains highly important because "paper SMS," also known as "check-the-box-SMS," fail to excite.
+To seek additional opportunities from an aviation SMS, we find that an active SMS remains highly important because "paper SMS," also known as "check-the-box-SMS," fails to excite.

 What do I mean by "failing to excite?"
 Your aviation SMS must have efficient processes engaging motivated employees that willingly strive to improve "the business."
 Why are employees motivated to improve the business?
 Motivating employees is beyond the scope of this article.
 Seek to improve your safety cultures if your employees are not engaged.
 Strong safety cultures identify the most opportunities.